-5.1 - Integrating Land Use and Transport Direction 5.1 applies as the Planning Proposal seeks to create, alter or remove a zone or a provision relating to urban land, including land zoned for residential, employment, village or tourist purposes.
-The Planning Proposal is consistent with the objectives of this Direction as it has regard to the transport documents referenced in this Direction and the proposed rezoning is consistent with the recommendations of the Murrumbidgee Land Use Plan.
-It is noted that any future development of the subject land and adjoining land to the south will require an upgrade of Britts Road in accordance with Council's engineering design guidelines.
+5.1 - Integrating Land Use and Transport Direction 5.1 applies as the Planning Proposal seeks to create, alter or remove a zon provision relating to urban land, including land zoned for residential, employment, villationary tourist purposes.
+The Planning Proposal is consistent with the objectives of this Direction as it has regard the transport documents referenced in this Direction and the proposed rezoning is consistent with the recommendations of the Murrumbidgee Land Use Plan.
+It is noted that any future development of the subject land and adjoining land to the second will require an upgrade of Britts Road in accordance with Council's engineering designation. ge or rd to consistent with the recommendations of the Murrumbidgee Land Use Plan.
+It is noted that any future development of the subject land and adjoining land to the so guidelines.
 6.1 - Residential Zones The provisions of Direction 6.1 apply as the Planning Proposal affects land within an existing or proposed residential zone (this includes R5 Large Lot Residential zone).
-The Planning Proposal is consistent with the aims and objectives of this Direction as it will increase the range and type of housing/lots (2ha) that is currently lacking within Darlington Point.
-The provision of R5 zoned land with a minimum lot size of 2ha will benefit the community as it does not seek to increase the supply of conventional urban land that is already available within the township.
-Given the proximity of Darlington Point to the larger regional centre of Griffith, the introduction of this zone and lot size has the potential to encourage population growth and housing as Darlington Point has traditionally acted as a satellite suburb of Griffith.
-The subject Planning Proposal will only create approximately 15 new residential lots, which only equates to an additional land supply of 2 years.
-It is noted that four adjoining lots to the east were developed at this scale and were immediately sold due to demand for this residential product.
-Darlington Point is strategically located and is currently experiencing increasing demands for housing given interest and the establishment of several large agricultural and renewable energy projects, which are currently placing demands on housing market.
+The Planning Proposal is consistent with the aims and objectives of this Direction as increase the range and type of housing/lots (2ha) that is currently lacking within Darlin Point.
+The provision of R5 zoned land with a minimum lot size of 2ha will benefit the commu as it does not seek to increase the supply of conventional urban land that is already available within the township. nity Given the proximity of Darlington Point to the larger regional centre of Griffith, the introduction of this zone and lot size has the potential to encourage population growth housing as Darlington Point has traditionally acted as a satellite suburb of Griffith. and The subject Planning Proposal will only create approximately 15 new residential lots, only equates to an additional land supply of 2 years.
+It is noted that four adjoining lots the east were developed at this scale and were immediately sold due to demand for t residential product. to Darlington Point is strategically located and is currently experiencing increasing dema for housing given interest and the establishment of several large agricultural and rene energy projects, which are currently placing demands on housing market.
 The proposed works rezoning of this land will have an overall positive benefit and is consistent with the recommendations of the Murrumbidgee Land Use Plan.
-9.1 - Rural Zones The subject Planning Proposal seeks to reduce the amount of rural zoned land and therefore the provisions of Ministerial Directions 9.1 - Rural Zones and 9.2 - Rural Lands apply.
-A response to these Directions (formerly Directions 1.2 and 1.5) has been provided in the enclosed Land Use Plan.
-It is noted that the NSW Department of Primary Industries Agriculture provided a response to the LUP via letter dated 24 February 2022.
-In summary, the NSW DPI Agriculture confirmed that they have 'no objection to the draft Plan's recommendations for rezoning of specific sites to reflect current land use and the harmonisation of the minimum lot size for rural zoned land (RU1) to 200ha'.
-Further consideration of these Directions is therefore not required in this instance.
+9.1 - Rural Zones The subject Planning Proposal seeks to reduce the amount of rural zoned land and therefore the provisions of Ministerial Directions 9.1 - Rural Zones and 9.2 - Rural La apply.
+A response to these Directions (formerly Directions 1.2 and 1.5) has been proving the enclosed Land Use Plan.
+It is noted that the NSW Department of Primary Industries Agriculture provided a respect to the LUP via letter dated 24 February 2022.
+In summary, the NSW DPI Agriculture confirmed that they have 'no objection to the draft Plan's recommendations for rezoni specific sites to reflect current land use and the harmonisation of the minimum lot size rural zoned land (RU1) to 200ha'. ng of Further consideration of these Directions is therefore not required in this instance.
 9.2 - Rural Lands See above further details.